-October is National Arts & Humanities Month (NAHM)—a coast-to-coast collective recognition of the importance of culture in America.
-NAHM was launched by Americans for the Arts 30 years ago as National Arts Week in honor of the twentieth anniversary of the National Endowment for the Arts.
+October is National Arts & Humanities Month (NAHM)—a collective recognition of the importance of culture in America.
+NAHM was launched by Americans for the Arts more than 30 years ago as National Arts Week in honor of the twentieth anniversary of the National Endowment for the Arts and National Endowment for the Humanities.
 In 1993, it was reestablished by Americans for the Arts and national arts partners as a month-long celebration, with goals of:

-FOCUSING on the arts at local, state, and national levels;
+FOCUSING on equitable access to the arts at local, state, and national levels;

-ENCOURAGING individuals and organizations to participate in the arts;
+ENCOURAGING individuals, organizations, and diverse communities to participate in the arts;

 ALLOWING governments and businesses to show their support of the arts; and

-RAISING public awareness about the role the arts and humanities play in our communities and lives.
+RAISING public awareness about the positive impact of the arts and humanities in our communities and lives.